 So it is not as simple as people imagine, as this kind of work requires a great deal of sacrifice...

-Absolutely, the sector is very diverse.
+Absolutely, working in this field is very diverse.
 It is necessary to deal with the cultivation or the work process in the vineyard, which represents 90 percent of the total work, and we also need to nurture this wine in the cellar.
 Of course, marketing and sales are part of our work too.
-I will share a memory I remember when being a young boy how my grandfather practically did not move from Izola, mainly because he did not have this need, but also because he was limited with transport means and even had to plan a now simple trip to Ljubljana or Trieste.
+I will share a memory from when I was a young boy, how my grandfather practically did not move from Izola, mainly because he did not have this need, but also because he was limited with transport means and even had to plan a now simple trip to Ljubljana or Trieste.
 Today's situation for us is of course very different.
 40 percent of everything we create is exported throughout the world, from the Unites States to South Korea, Japan, Italy, etc. Things have changed drastically, but I would point out that I see a positive message in that wine growing as a sector together with tourism in Slovenia has grown exponentially, which means that we are working in a very perspective field.

 How are your wines produced?
 What changes were introduced by new trends, such as marketing and social media?

 Since we are dealing with organic wine production, the techniques themselves, which are being introduced in the vineyards and in the cellar, follow the principle of minimal intervention, meaning that we try to interfere with nature as little as possible, because we respect the ecosystem and the harmony which was established in the vineyards long before us.
 The same applies for the care of wine in the wine cellar, where we try to intervene in the fermentation process as little as possible.
 Modern technology has made a lot of things much easier and a huge plus are also social networks.
 The latter allow us constant communication with customers on a global scale.

 Where in the world are your wines available and how are they accepted – as exotic wines as part of everyday life?